10 Picture-Perfect Villages in Asia You Need to See for Yourself

 1. Wuyuan, Jiangxi, China

-Believed to be the most beautiful countryside of Japan, Wuyuan’s rural life is incomplete without the elegant sight of its yellow carpet of rape flowers.
+Believed to be the most beautiful countryside in China, Wuyuan’s rural life is incomplete without the elegant sight of its yellow carpet of rape flowers.
 Wuyuan also preserves its rich historical architecture in its multiple villages such as Likeng, Xiaoqi, Lingjiao and Guankeng among many others.

 Early March to the mid of April is usually the perfect time to admire the fairyland landscape of Wuyuan with its yellow blossoms, topped with its cultural heritage.
 What a wonder!